Alma Place, Belfast

 When Can I Move In?

-A few weeks before the start of your tenancy management will get in contact to ask you to watch induction video and book a move-in slot.
-You will need to do this so management can make sure management are expecting you!
+A few weeks before the start of your tenancy they will get in contact to ask you to watch our induction video and book a move-in slot.
+You will need to do this so they can make sure they are expecting you!

 Yes!
-Order bedding, kitchen packs and other uni essentials from shop.
+Order bedding, kitchen packs and other uni essentials from their shop.

-Yes, unless management tell you team are covering it, if you watch or record programmer as they are being shown, watch catch up TV such as iPlayer or watch live TV online you will need a license.
+Yes, unless they tell you they're covering it, if you watch or record programmes as they are being shown, watch catch up TV such as iPlayer or watch live TV online you will need a license.

 This applies to any provider you use and any device, including a TV, desktop computer, laptop, mobile phone, tablet, games console, digital box or DVD/VHS recorder.